zainalwan/hugebrain/README.md

 * [Usage](#usage)

 ## Introduction
-HugeBrain is a contact software.
+Huge Brain is a contact software.
 It can be used to store some data about the people you know, including their name, phone, and email.

 ## Installation